What Other Parents Are Reading

-An important point to remember is that your insurance company may have specific requirements about elective surgeries.
-It might only reimburse procedures performed by "in-network" providers or may require you to get a second opinion.
+It's important to remember that your insurance provider may have specific requirements about elective surgeries.
+It might only reimburse procedures done by "in-network" providers or may require you to get a second opinion.
 You'll want to find out whether or not your insurance will cover the entire cost of the operation, the hospitalization, the prescriptions, and any other associated fees.

 It's a good idea to call your insurance provider to check up on these things when you're in the early stages of planning elective surgery.

 - Finding Your Way in the Health Care System